 Terrorism in Turkey

-There have been a number of terrorist attacks in Turkey in recent years, and some of these have specifically targeted public transport and popular tourist areas, including in Istanbul, Ankara, and long the Mediterranean and Aegean coastal resort areas.
-Security forces are also often targeted by PKK militants in Turkey’s eastern and southeastern provinces, including Diyarbakir, Batman, Hakkâri, Sirnak, Siirt and Tunceli.
-Attacks are more frequent before major political events and anniversaries associated with the PKK.
-A number of governments therefore warm their citizens against travel to these regions.
+There have been a number of terrorist attacks in Turkey in recent years, and some of these have specifically targeted public transport and popular tourist areas, including in Istanbul, Ankara, and along the Mediterranean and Aegean coastal resort areas.
+Security forces have often been targeted by PKK militants in Turkey’s eastern and southeastern provinces, including Diyarbakır, Batman, Hakkâri, Şırnak, Siirt and Tunceli.
+Although PKK activity has seen a definite decline in recent years following a ceasefire and talks with the Turkish government, a number of other groups, such as the Revolutionary People’s Liberation Party/Front (DHKP/C) and ISIS, continue to present a threat.
+Attacks are more frequent before major political events and anniversaries.
+Due to the terrorist threat, a number of governments warn their citizens to be vigilant and advise against travel to higher-risk regions.

 Protests in Turkey